More Than a Theater

 Accordingly, the organization has returned to its roots as PACE, establishing our value and singular programmatic voice that is reflective of the incredible growth in population and diversity of our Eastside communities.
 One of the things the revitalized and re-energized PACE will accomplish is creating and operating the most important live performance theater in the world, to be known as Tateuchi Center!

 Imagine.
 Artists and entertainers as diverse as our community.
 Often surprising but never inaccessible.
 Often familiar but never dull.
 Always vibrant.
 Always memorable.

-The mission of Tateuchi Center is to transform lives and enrich the community by presenting artistic, cultural, educational, and entertainment experiences of the highest quality for all within its reach.
+Our mission is to transform lives and enrich the community by presenting artistic, cultural, educational, and entertainment experiences of the highest quality for everyone within our reach.

 Designed with you in mind.
 A glittering concert hall.
 Remarkable acoustics.
 Spacious lobbies and lounges.
 Comfort around every corner.
 And free parking.

 Come to be entertained.
 Leave inspired.
 Every performance is an adventure of the mind and a doorway to the heart.
 Immerse yourself!